 You can also get a fixed-rate mortgage, which means the interest rate won’t change for the duration of your home loan.
-This can be valuable when most interest rates are heading higher, as is the case now.
+This can be valuable if interest rates are low but you expect them to increase in the future.

 If you get a loan with variable interest, it means your payments fluctuate depending on an underlying index rate that tracks the market.

 When you apply for a secured loan, you offer up something as collateral if you can’t pay off your loan.
 If you default on the loan, a creditor could seize your asset.